-This Report contains two performance audits on (i) Working of Horticulture Department and (ii) Solid Waste Management in Urban Areas and 14 compliance audit paragraphs, involving a total financial implication of ₹ 203.01 crore.
-Some of the significant audit findings are mentioned below:
+This Report comprises of three chapters.
+Chapter I contains the financial profile of the State, planning and conduct of audit and follow-up on Audit Reports.
+Chapter II comprises of two performance audits on (i) Working of Horticulture Department and (ii) Solid Waste Management in Urban Areas.
+Chapter III contains 14 compliance audit paragraphs of various departments.

+The Audit findings included in this Report have a total money value of ₹ 203.01 crore.
+Significant audit findings are mentioned below: